3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 That will be passed down to shoppers, who can expect smartphone prices to rise an estimated 14% to a record high of $523… as well as the extinction of the sub-$100 phone.
 This could cause smartphone sales to decline by nearly 13% this year.

 Computer vendors are facing a similar scenario.
-Major computer makers like Dell Technologies (DELL), HP (HPQ), Lenovo, Acer, and Asus are predicting price increases of up to 20% during the second half of the year.
-(Research firm International Data Corporation projects lower, yet still significant, computer price hikes of up to 8%.)
+Major computer makers like Dell Technologies (DELL), HP (HPQ), Lenovo, Acer, and Asus are predicting price increases of up to 30% during the second half of the year.

 These developments will undoubtedly impact consumers, who must decide whether to pay more for new devices or opt to avoid the sticker shock altogether.
 As a result, the consumer electronics industry is likely to watch its margins and order volumes shrink.